dilane3/core-express-api/README.md

 module.exports = route

 ```
-regarding inside of this file, we remark that, there is one route defined which is `/all`
+regarding inside of this file, we remark that, there is one route defined which URI `/all`.
 We can also see that, this file depends on **getAllUsers** function and **authenticationMiddleWare**.
 We will present all those functions below.

 3. **controllers folder**

 This folder store all controllers that are used for all routes file.
 One controller is asign to one router handler.
 It's inside the controller where all the logic is stored.

 code
 ```javascript

 const {hashPassword, comparePassword} = require("../helpers/hashPassword.js")